 On television news you frequently see reporters holding microphones with cube shaped or triangle shaped logos on their stems.
 These microphone cube logos are officially called microphone flags, and they’re a combination of a plastic cube (or triangle) with printed logos upon them.
 Here are some microphone flags or “microphone interview cubes” to choose from:

-This basic microphone cube for a station logo comes in either white or black and is large enough to display a 6.7cm x 5.1 cm logo on each of its four sides (2.64 inches by 2.01 inches).
+This basic microphone cube for a station logo comes in white and is large enough to display a 6.7cm x 5.1 cm logo on each of its four sides (2.64 inches by 2.01 inches).
 Its diameter is 3.9cm, appropriately sized for most professional electronic news-gathering microphones (handheld reporter style microphones) to be held securely with its foam insert.

 This microphone flag for ENG microphones (handheld reporter microphones) is 9.4cm by 5cm (3.7in x 1.97 in) and has a 3.9cm hole to fit a microphone stem into.
 Also available in a white version.
 Made of durable ABS plastic.